 3. Furthermore, due to the considerable scattering generated by the difference in refractive index between serum and the cytoplasm of red blood cells, swept source OCT cannot normally penetrate blood.

 These are the three most significant limitations of swept source lasers.
 Inphenix offers light sources and amplifiers designed and optimized for the biomedical industry.
-We hope that this information has provided you with a better understanding of why swept source OCT is so popular in the medical industry.
+We hope that this information has provided you with a better understanding of why SS-OCT is so popular in the medical industry.

-If you want to know more about swept source OCT, you can check our blog: Swept Source OCT – History, Evolution, and Advantages
+If you want to know more about swept-source optical coherence tomography, you can check our blog: Swept Source OCT – History, Evolution, and Advantages.

 Inphenix is a light source manufacturer based in the United States that works with a variety of optical devices such as swept source lasers, distributed feedback lasers, gain chips, Fabry Perot lasers, and VCSELs.
-Each Inphenix product is highly advanced, affordable, and interoperable with a wide range of devices.
+Each of our products is highly advanced, affordable, and interoperable with a wide range of devices.